Google core updates the new beginning of search

-The year is 2020, 30 years since the invention of the world wide web, and the online landscape is evolving at a pace that is truly unprecedented.
+It has been 30 plus years since the invention of the world wide web, and the online landscape is evolving at a pace that is truly unprecedented.
 The days between big G’s sudden algo changes seems to be shrinking with each new core algorithm change growing closer and closer.
-Enter 2020, and it appears to be an onslaught of Serp fluctuations and organic rankings.
+Enter 2020, and it appeared to be an onslaught of Serp fluctuations and organic rankings.

 Starting the year with a bang is certainly something Google wanted to make clear to its massive audience.
 Four confirmed major core algorithm updates from Google have SEO’s all over the industry on high alert.
 The latest unconfirmed Google Update, Feb 8th 2020 referenced as “Massive” by the folks over at SemRush.
 Their February serp sensor pegging across all channels and it seems as if it is finally starting to subside.

 Small business owners & webmasters tirelessly monitoring their analytics and search console data, wondering when or if this update will bring the change they need to take their businesses to the next levelOr will it create a long list of optimizations and website revamps to adjust for the new rules for ranking.